12 (More) Reasons to Start a Jade Egg Practice

 I saw your article about jade eggs and the subsequent “take-down” across the web.
-It was heartbreaking to see yet another practice that can be sexually empowering and deeply meaningful to hundreds of thousands of women get treated like it’s idiotic or meaningless just because it doesn’t fit neatly into the mainstream understanding of health and sexuality.
+It was heartbreaking to see yet another practice that can be sexually empowering and deeply meaningful to hundreds of thousands of women get treated like it’s idiotic or meaningless just because it doesn’t fit neatly into the mainstream understanding of sexuality.

 1. Working with a jade egg is more than just putting a stone up your vagina.

 There is an entire system, involving squeezing and releasing various muscles inside of the vagina and pelvic floor, in addition to mindfulness training around the sensations inside of the vagina.
 The 15-30-minute practices that I teach allow a woman to focus on her sexual sensations and connection to her own body while developing sensitivity and awareness.
-Muscular strength building and increasing sensate focus are scientifically proven strategies for enhancing sexual experiences.

 2. Doing a Kegel is not the same thing as using a jade egg.

 When people say that a woman should use Kegel weights instead of a jade egg, it reminds me of when people used to say (and some still say): Why would you do yoga?
 Why not just stretch at the gym?
 I’ve seen thousands of women start the jade egg practice from a space of disconnection and judgment around their sexuality and transform that into a beautiful celebration and acceptance of their bodies—which I haven’t seen with Kegels alone.
-Many women also use jade eggs to enhance their sexual experience—to experience greater desire, orgasmic pleasure, and sexual joy.
+Many women also use jade eggs to enhance sexual joy.
 The jade egg practice actually is a system, much like the yoga tradition.
 It comes from the Taoist tradition in China, was brought to the US mostly through the lineage of the Taoist master Mantak Chia, and has undergone a modern transformation.
 Just as yoga is a system involving a whole lot more than stretching, there is (again) more to jade eggs than putting a stone up your vagina.

 3. There are currently no scientific studies proving (or disproving) the effectiveness of a jade egg practice.

 At the same time, experience, and the way women feel, matters too.
-[See #7.]
 Many experienced the effectiveness of yoga and meditation before science backed them.
 Subjective experience of benefits and results are powerful indicators that a practice is creating real transformation.